Pierre André Latreille: Later years

 From 1824, Latreille's health deteriorated.
 He handed his lectures over to Jean Victoire Audouin and took on several assistants for his research work, including Amédée Louis Michel Lepeletier, Jean Guillaume Audinet-Serville and Félix Édouard Guérin-Méneville.
 He was instrumental in the founding of the Société entomologique de France, and served as its honorary president.

-Latreille's wife became ill in 1830 and died in May of that year; the date of Latreille's marriage is unclear, and his request to be released from his vow of celibacy was never acknowledged.
+Latreille's wife became ill in 1830 and died in May that year; the date of Latreille's marriage is unclear, and his request to be released from his vow of celibacy was never acknowledged.
 He resigned his position at the museum on 10 April 1832, in order to move to the country and thereby avoid the cholera epidemic.
 He returned to Paris in November, and died of bladder disease on 6 February 1833.
 He had no children but was survived by a niece whom he had adopted.

 Commemoration

 The Société entomologique raised the money to pay for a monument to Latreille.
 This was erected over Latreille's grave at Père Lachaise Cemetery (39th division), and comprised a 9 ft obelisk with various inscriptions, including one to the beetle which had saved Latreille's life: "Necrobia ruficollis Latreillii salvator" ("Necrobia ruficollis, Latreille's saviour").

 As testimony to the high esteem in which Latreille was held, many books were dedicated to him, and up to 163 species were named in his honour between 1798 and 1850.
 Taxa commemorating Latreille include:

 A 3D model based on a micro-CT scan of the polychaete worm Lumbrineris latreilli, which is named after Latreille.